 When one of my male friends [27 and single] casually dropped into conversation that he thought the concept of monogamy was outdated in this day and age, I decided to probe further...

-Single Man: I feel it is a modern version or maybe a cop-out of a monogamous relationship, based on a curiosity which leads to adultery, which I agree is inadmissible but doesn't change the fact that it exists and will continue to exist.
+Single Man: I feel it is a modern version or maybe a cop-out of a monogamous relationship, based on a curiosity that leads to adultery, which I agree is inadmissible but doesn't change the fact that it exists and will continue to exist.

 MW: So you don't believe in monogamy?

-SM: No, my views on monogamy are slightly abstract as I grew up in a single-parent household and all my siblings had different dads so, from the get-go, my understanding of what a relationship is or a marriage is, was slightly skewed.
-I've never really had a girlfriend – maybe one real relationship when I was 16 – and I'm 27 now and still don't have any long-term plans in terms of settling.
-I guess my understanding of women being married is slightly tainted as l've slept with married women – not saying I condone my actions but the whole concept of wanting or yearning for another man/woman while in an agreement with another is taboo to me, yet there's women out there that entertain this and see it as escapism.
+SM: No, my views on monogamy are slightly abstract as I grew up in a single-parent household and all my siblings had different dads so, from the get-go, my understanding of what a relationship is or marriage is, was slightly skewed.
+I've never really had a girlfriend — maybe one real relationship when I was 16 — and I'm 27 now and still don't have any long-term plans in terms of settling.
+I guess my understanding of women being married is slightly tainted as l've slept with married women — not saying I condone my actions but the whole concept of wanting or yearning for another man/woman while in an agreement with another is taboo to me, yet there are women out there that entertain this and see it as escapism.

 So do I believe in monogamy right now?
 No. But maybe as I evolve things will change.